JimLynchCodes/Old-School-Gameboy-Controls/README.md

-The images are svg and should scale to any portrait sreen without degrading quality.
+The images are svg and should scale based on the viewport width to any portrait-layout sreen without degrading quality.

 Feel free free to open issues if you have any questions or suggestions!